 Calcium can cause calcification of blood vessels and thus, the usage of calcium supplements raise some serious cardiac concerns.
 However, no study has shown a solid proof of calcium supplements posing a threat to the heart health.

-There has also been no conclusive proof to show that the intake of calcium supplements indeed helps in preventing diseases like osteoporosis.
+On the other hand, there has also been no conclusive proof to show that calcium supplements indeed help in preventing diseases like osteoporosis.

 Calcium supplements and heart disease

-There is a split in the medical world about their opinion over whether calcium supplements cause heart disease or not.
+There is a split in the medical world over whether calcium supplements cause heart disease or not.

 While some say these calcium supplements do not precipitate heart disease, others say that the calcium from the supplements can harden or calcify the existing plaque in the blood vessels.

-However, resrarch suggests the following about the relationship between calcium supplements and heart disease:
+However, research suggests the following about the relationship between calcium supplements and heart disease:

-- The supplements that most doctors are concerned about are those which contain only calcium
+- The supplements that concern most doctors are those with pure calcium

-- There is no proof of the effect of calcium supplements with vitamin D to cause heart disease
+- There is no conclusive proof that calcium supplements with vitamin D can cause heart disease

 - Calcium that we get from dietary sources such as leafy greens and dairy products is not a cause of worry

 What is hypercalcemia?